mwanginjuguna/blog/README.md

 # info
 In this repository, I document various topics, code snippets, and concepts I have learned or come across and hope to share with the community.

+## Agri-Content

+New content based on farming and agriculture topics will be streaming here.

 ### Links

 _[These are on Gist](https://gist.github.com/mwanginjuguna)_
 - [WordPress Meta-boxes: How to optimize your website using the custom meta-boxes in WordPress](https://gist.github.com/mwanginjuguna/2002e36b1fba6f60dfe9692b56b5e126)
 - [Widgets and Sidebar in WordPress Theme Development](https://gist.github.com/mwanginjuguna/3c865343494b8939e71317229152ba4e)